stephenbunch/redone/docs/types.md

 ```

 ### `funcOf(type)`
-Generates a schema that ensures that a value is a function that returns a specific type.
+Generates a schema that ensures that a value is a function that returns a given type.
 ```js
 import { funcOf, number } from 'redone/types';